torognes/swarm/README.md

 ![](https://github.com/frederic-mahe/swarm/blob/master/figures/swarm_2.0_fastidious_reduced.png)

-### Count the number of amplicons per OTU ###
+### Count the number of amplicons per cluster ###

-You might want to check the size distribution of OTUs (number of amplicons in each OTU), and count the number of singletons (OTUs containing only one amplicon).
+You might want to check the size distribution of clusters (number of amplicons in each cluster), and count the number of singletons (clusters containing only one amplicon).
 It can be easily done with the `--statistics-file filename` option.
-Each line in the output file represents an OTU and provides different metrics.
+Each line in the output file represents a cluster and provides different metrics.
 See the manual for a complete description.

-### Get the seed sequence for each OTU ###
+### Get the seed sequence for each cluster ###

-It is frequent for subsequent analyses to keep only one representative amplicon per OTU (usually the seed) to reduce the computational burden.
+It is frequent for subsequent analyses to keep only one representative amplicon per cluster (usually the seed) to reduce the computational burden.
 That operation is easily done with **swarm** by using the `-w filename` option.

-### Get fasta sequences for all amplicons in a OTU ###
+### Get fasta sequences for all amplicons in a cluster ###

-For each OTU, get the fasta sequences for all amplicons.
+For each cluster, get the fasta sequences for all amplicons.
 Warning, this loop can generate a very large number of files.
 To limit the number of files, a test can be added to exclude swarms with less than *n* elements.
 See